 Electricity was important to Benjamin Franklin.
 He made studies of it, experimented with it, played with it...and wrote much about it!
 He was fascinated with it!
 Lightening was important to him; it was his raw material and proof form the heavens that this friction-caused energy was real and was electrical, Without it, the famous key would have never been charged.

-To print a copy of Page 1, click here-->Download Footstool-Block 26 Benjamin Franklin Mystery Quilt page 1
+To print a copy of Page 1, click here-->Download Streak of Lightening Block-Bonus Block 1 Benjamin Franklin Mystery Quilt page 1

-To preint a copy of Page 2, click here-->Download Footstool-Block 26 Benjamin Franklin Mystery Quilt page 2
+To preint a copy of Page 2, click here-->Download Streak of Lightening Block-Bouns Block 1 Benjamin Franklin Mystery Quilt page 2

-To print a copy of Page 3, click here-->Download Footstool-Block 26 Benjamin Franklin Mystery Quilt page 3
+To print a copy of Page 3, click here-->Download Streak of Lightening Block-Bonus Block 1 Benjamin Franklin Mystery Quilt page 3

 (We strongly advise downloading all three of these pages)

-cut on the drawn line and press to the Blue scrap.
-You will need to make 12 B units that measure 2 1/4-inch square.
+and, just as before, cut the two units apart on the drawn line; press toward the Blue scrap.
+Each of the B units should measure 2 1/2-inches square.

 If you are missing a page, or need further copies of any of the instructions posted to date, click on the Benjamin Franklin Mystery Quilt button under DON'T MISS A STEP to find what you need.
-If you have further questions, or need further assistance, please contact Erik HOMEMADE(R).
+If you have a question, or need further assistance, please contact Erik HOMEMADE(R).